petrobras/3W/README.md

 ## About <a id="about-the-project"></a>

-The evolution of machine learning has been catalyzed by the rapid advancement in data acquisition systems, scalable storage, high-performance processing, and increasingly efficient model training through matrix-centric hardware (e.g., GPUs).
-These advances have enabled the deployment of highly parameterized AI models in real-world applications such as health care, finance, and industrial operations.
+<p style="text-align: justify;">The evolution of machine learning has been catalyzed by the rapid advancement in data acquisition systems, scalable storage, high-performance processing, and increasingly efficient model training through matrix-centric hardware (e.g., GPUs).
+These advances have enabled the deployment of highly parameterized AI models in real-world applications such as health care, finance, and industrial operations.</p>

-In the oil & gas sector, the widespread availability of low-cost sensors has driven a paradigm shift from reactive maintenance to condition-based monitoring (CBM), where faults are detected and classified during ongoing operation.
+<p style="text-align: justify;">In the oil & gas sector, the widespread availability of low-cost sensors has driven a paradigm shift from reactive maintenance to condition-based monitoring (CBM), where faults are detected and classified during ongoing operation.
 This approach minimizes downtime and improves operational safety.
-The synergy between AI and big data analysis has thus enabled the development of generalizable classifiers that require minimal domain knowledge and can be effectively adapted to a wide range of operational scenarios.
+The synergy between AI and big data analysis has thus enabled the development of generalizable classifiers that require minimal domain knowledge and can be effectively adapted to a wide range of operational scenarios.</p>

-In this context, we present 3WToolkit+, a modular and open-source AI toolkit for time-series processing, aimed at fault detection and classification in oil well operation.
-Building upon the experience with the original 3WToolkit system and leveraging the Petrobras <a href="https://github.com/petrobras/3W">3W Dataset </a>, 3WToolkit+ introduces enhanced functionalities, such as advanced data imputation, deep feature extraction, synthetic data augmentation, and high-performance computing capabilities for model training.
+<p style="text-align: justify;">In this context, we present 3WToolkit+, a modular and open-source AI toolkit for time-series processing, aimed at fault detection and classification in oil well operation.
+Building upon the experience with the original 3WToolkit system and leveraging the Petrobras <a href="https://github.com/petrobras/3W">3W Dataset</a>, 3WToolkit+ introduces enhanced functionalities, such as advanced data imputation, deep feature extraction, synthetic data augmentation, and high-performance computing capabilities for model training.</p>

 <!-- PROJECT LOGO -->
 <br />